 Anybody can enter; you just have to show up!
 We recommend you bring a laptop, and form teams based on our first hour discussions, personal interests, choice of OS or tools, etc. This hackathon assumes you are present at the team forming.
-You can work throughout this great building or wander off campus, but the final presentations should be ready by Sunday 11am for judging.
+You can work throughout this great building (though at 7pm we will have to vacate it) or wander off campus, but the final presentations should be ready by Sunday 11am for judging.
 Winners should be announced by noon.

 You can use any coding language (or combination thereof) and any OS.